SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 I closed my eyes but didn't sleep.
 None of us really slept that night.

-The third day we reached the rim of Salt River Canyon.
+The third day, we reached the rim of Salt River Canyon.

 I'd never been here before.
 Never seen anything like it.
 The land just dropped away, the earth opening like a wound, revealing layered cliffs that fell hundreds of feet to the river below.
-The walls were gold and red and grey, ancient stone that made me feel small and temporary.
+The walls were gold, red, and grey, ancient stone that made me feel small and temporary.

 "There," my father said, pointing north along the canyon wall.
 "The cave is there.
 Two hours' walk, maybe three with everyone together."